 How do students get honor cords?

 Honor cords are given out only to undergraduate students who have a minimum 3.5 GPA.
 You will be contacted from your school’s commencement coordinator or academic advisor if you have received one.
 They are free of charge.

-How do I specify that I graduated with honors in my announcements?
+How do students specify that I graduated with honors in their announcements?

 When placing your announcements order through Herff Jones and the USC Bookstore, there will be a dropdown menu to add a line for your level of honors.
 Honors are based on your overall grade point average.
 Students must meet these averages, for both USC coursework and on combined transferred and USC coursework.
 University honors is then determined by either the USC GPA or the combined USC and transfer GPA, whichever is lower.
 USC GPAs are calculated to the third decimal place, but are never rounded up or down.